Invariably, religious truth claims are based on the authoritative teachings of

 less fortunate or successful.
 And parts of life can be good: there is the drama of it all, and the aging process can

-be handled with dignity, humor and stoicism, and no matter how bad it gets, it is only
+be handled with dignity, humor and stoicism.
+No matter how bad it gets, it is only

 temporary.
 Besides, can we realistically think that we have a solid, tangible alternative?